maxnorton/kaplan-model/markdown/variable-definitions.md

 **Last profitable year:** The last year an infected vineyard generates positive annual net returns (returns - costs).
 This year is the same for discounted and nominal net returns.

-As a reference point, here are the last year an untreated infected vineyard generates positive annual net returns.
+As a reference point, here are the last years an untreated infected vineyard generates positive annual net returns.

 | **Region (Crush District number)** | **Age** |
   :--------------------------------- |   :-:   |